Floyd's girlfriend recalls their struggles with addiction - WTMJ

 Bravinder said after he drove the ambulance three blocks and jumped in back to help his partner, a monitor showed that Floyd had flatlined — his heart had stopped.
 He said they were never able to restore a pulse.

-Ross began her testimony by telling how she and Floyd first met in 2017 at a shelter where Floyd was a security guard.
-She had gone there because her sons’ father was staying there.
+Ross began her testimony by telling how she and Floyd met at a shelter where Floyd was a security guard.

 “May I tell the story?” she asked.
 “It’s one of my favorite stories to tell.”